NagarajSMurthy/Talks-and-meetups/Talk on CNN and autoencoders/README.md

 # CNN-Meetup
-This repository contains the presentation/notebook for the Data science Mantissa meetup happened on 29th February.
+Contains the presentation/notebook on Convolutional neural networks for the Data science Mantissa meetup happened on 29th February.